4 arrested in connection to homicide of man 26-year-old man in Waterbury

 WATERBURY, Conn.
-(WTNH) — One man is dead, and four people have been arrested in connection to his death as a drive-by shooting in Waterbury.
+(WTNH) — One man is dead, and four people have been arrested in connection to his death in a drive-by shooting in Waterbury.

 According to Lt.
 David Silverio of Waterbury Police Department, responding officers were unable to locate any victims with gunshot injuries at this initial location, however, they became aware that two victims who had sustained gunshot injuries were brought to area hospitals by transport in private vehicles.